 Korean Women's Hockey Team Presents A Unified Front As It Takes To The Ice

 In many ways, the Korean women's hockey squad at the Pyeongchang Winter Olympics is the most interesting team in the world.
-And Saturday night, it will get even more interesting.
+And on Saturday, it got even more interesting as they played their first game that matters — against Switzerland and in front of South Korea's president, Moon Jae-in, and Kim Yo Jong, the sister of North Korean leader Kim Jong Un.

+The North Korean contingent also included the country's famed cheer squad members — more than 120 red-clad women who sat together in six groups around the Kwandong Hockey Center, singing, performing choreographed moves — and, strikingly, waving the white and blue flag of Korean unity.

+The spirit of unity and teamwork that the Korean squad has shown is proof that it's succeeding in meeting its off-ice goals.
+On the ice, however, the Swiss, ranked No. 6 in the world, took control early and built a 6-0 lead by the end of the second period.

+Long before this historic game began, fans arrived to take selfies and family portraits outside of the arena; children wore bouncy headpieces featuring Soohorang, the mascot of these Olympics.

+It was a certainty that the thousands gathered at the Kwandong Hockey Center would erupt in euphoria if their team somehow managed to score a goal.
+But they didn't get many chances, as Switzerland dominated.
+By the end of the game, the Swiss had taken 52 shots on goal to Korea's eight.

-They were jammed together in January because of a political accord – and a desire by South Korea's leaders to include their northern neighbors in the Winter Games.
-Now the joint women's hockey team is playing their first game, offering a look at how sports diplomacy could work on the Korean Peninsula.
+The Korean players were jammed together on one team in January because of a political accord – and a desire by South Korea's leaders to include their northern neighbors in the Winter Games.
+That sentiment was on display Saturday: In addition to Kim Yo Jong, Moon also hosted Kim Yong Nam, the ceremonial head of North Korea's government.
+The three had also attended Friday night's opening ceremony together.

-Korea plays Switzerland on Saturday night, facing off against the No. 6 team in the world while South Korea's president, Moon Jae-in, looks on.
-He'll reportedly be sitting with Kim Yong Nam, the ceremonial head of North Korea's government at the Kwandong Hockey Centre.

-The game will show the first results of an experiment, in which 12 North Korean players joined South Korea's team.

-It's heady stuff for a group of hockey players who were already slated to play their first one-the-record game on the world's largest sporting stage.
-Eight of the players on the Korean team are teenagers; the squad's average age is just 22.
+After the game ended, Moon and his North Korean guests walked to the Korean team's bench and greeted them as the players stood on the ice.
+Then, one by one, the players streamed past Moon and Kim Yong Nam to shake their hands.

+The Korean team has sparked intense interest, particularly after 12 North Korean players joined the southern team.
+Being thrust onto the world stage is heady stuff for any team — particularly one whose average age is just 22.
+Eight of the players on the Korean team are teenagers.

-With a simple name on their chests — "Korea" — these 35 hockey players will be urged on by fans waving special rally flags that feature the shape of the united peninsula, presented in light blue on a white background.
-There are sure to be protests, as well: Not all South Koreans agreed with the move to shake up South Korea's women's hockey team just weeks before the Olympics began, to put the home flag away in favor of a neutral banner.
+With a simple name on their chests — "Korea" — the unified team was urged on by fans waving special rally flags that feature the shape of the united peninsula in light blue on a white background.
+Elsewhere during these Olympics, there are sure to be protests, as well: Not all South Koreans agreed with the move to shake up South Korea's women's hockey team just weeks before the Olympics began, to put the home flag away in favor of a neutral banner.

-All this has come as the women on the Korean team work to become a cohesive unit, to learn each others' strengths and preferences on the ice.
-They've practiced as many as three times a day this week, with a large media presence looking on at a training facility in Gangneung.
+All of this has come as the women on the Korean team work to become a cohesive unit, to learn each others' strengths and preferences on the ice.
+They've practiced as many as three times a day this week, with a large media presence looking on at a training facility in Gangneung, where all the ice events are being held during the Pyeongchang Games.

-At a practice earlier this week, the players wore practice jerseys in either solid blue or white, scrambling around on the ice as coaches called out drills and taught technique.
+Practicing earlier this week, the players wore practice jerseys in either solid blue or white, scrambling around on the ice as coaches called out drills and taught technique.

 Inside the small barracks-like practice arena, one question was being asked by more than a dozen journalists: Where are the North Koreans?
 And to the team's credit, the same answer always came: They're out there, we just can't tell who's who.
 I was told that the team is working out in mixed groups; when asked if anyone else was holding three-a-day practices, a facility staffer couldn't name one.

 The practice that day was both spirited and focused.
-Coaches' orders were obeyed immediately; players fired pucks around and sometimes sprawled on the ice during intense one-one-one drills.
+Coaches' orders were obeyed immediately; players fired pucks around and sometimes sprawled on the ice during intense one-on-one drills.
 Through it all, accurate shots on goal were cheered by the whole squad.

 When it was over, they worked together to corral errant pucks and put all their gear away.